Plazmaz/CVEStack/README.md

 ## CVEStack
 #### Please note that this repo only supports Python 3 for now.
-This is a quick little utility to filter the [NVD Data Feeds](https://nvd.nist.gov/vuln/data-feeds) for various elements within your stack, then rebroadcasts the reduced feed on the specified port (defaults to 8088) It supports a pip-style format.
+This is a quick little utility to filter the CVE feeds such as [NVD Data Feeds](https://nvd.nist.gov/vuln/data-feeds) for various elements within your stack, then rebroadcasts the reduced feed on the specified port (defaults to 8088) It supports a pip-style format.
 For instance, this file:
 ```
 linux
 wordpress
 ````
 Produces an RSS-style feed for all CVEs returned matching the keywords `linux` or `wordpress`.
+You can use `__` to determine left or right padding on a per-pattern basis.
+For instance, `__py` would match ` testpy`, but not `testpy `.
+Similarly, `py__` would match `testpy `, but not ` testpy`.
 You could also require a version number. **Please note this might return false negatives.
 NVD does not provide formal version data.**.
 You can use this feature by doing something like:
 ```
 linux==4.13